UdhayaShan1/AI-in-Python/README.md

 # AI
 Code for random AI problems.
+We will start with mostly search problems not limited to uninformed, informed, local search problems.